angusmillar/Deprecated-Pyro/Pyro.DataLayer/MigrationHelp/ReadMe.txt

 ###############################################################################################
 This file contains Entity Framework Migration command help for creating and running Entity Franework Migrations.
-As we have many database providers 'Microsoft SQL Server' and 'PostgreSQL' each needs a migration created when there are any databse changes.
+As we have many database providers 'Microsoft SQL Server' and 'PostgreSQL' each needs a migration created when there are any database changes.
-Below are helper examples for creating these commands.
+Below are helper examples of these commands.

-Note: If you uses the '-ConfigurationTypeName ConfigurationMsSql' and yet have the PostgreSQL connection string active in the Pyro.ConsoleServer.App_Data/Connctions.config file, becuase you forgot to align the migration database you wanted to migrate with the connection string you have set.
-The you will see an error:
+Note: If you uses the '-ConfigurationTypeName ConfigurationMsSql' and yet have the PostgreSQL connection string active in the Pyro.ConsoleServer.App_Data/Connctions.config file, becuase you forgot to align the migration type to the database in your connection string.
+The you will see the folowing error:

 'Unable to generate an explicit migration because the following explicit migrations are pending:...etc'

-This is because the migration it is attempting to hit the wrong database and if it succeeds in connectiong it will read that database's __MigrationHistory table, yet that table will have the wrong ContextKey property in this table.
+This is because the migration is attempting to hit the wrong database and if it succeeds in connectiong it will read that database's __MigrationHistory table, yet that table will have the wrong ContextKey property in this table.
 It will therefore belive it needs to perform all migration from the beginging.
 When you see this you should first check that you have the correct